LANYIXING/MKRL/readme.md

 # MKRL
 This project is for
-"A Hybrid Policy through Interpretable and Transferable Meta-Knowledge with Reinforcement Learning" These algorithms will make original RL algorithms more interpretable and transferable.
+"Finding Interpretable and Transferable Meta-Knowledge for Reinforcement Learning" These algorithms will make original RL algorithms more interpretable and transferable.
-In this project, We employ Asynchronous Advantage Actor-critic (A3C) and Proximal Policy Optimization (PPO) to combine DTRL, to form MKA3C and MKPPO respectively.
+In this project, We employ Asynchronous Advantage Actor-critic (A3C) and Proximal Policy Optimization (PPO) to combine MKRL, to form MKA3C and MKPPO respectively.
 Optional envs include CartPole, MountainCar, Acrobot, Pendulum,InvertedPendulum, Swimmer, Hopper and BipedalWalke.